What is Fluconazole?

 Fluconazole belongs to a class of antifungals known as triazoles.
 Triazoles work by slowing the growth of infectious fungi when they grow out of control.

-Tinea versicolor is caused by Malassezia yeasts, which are skin flora that occur naturally in around 90% of adults.
 Although these yeasts (fungi) don’t usually cause people problems, if too much of it is produced it can cause an infection to develop.

-The condition causes patches of skin to change colour.
 For people with white skin, the patches can appear red or pink, and you might notice they don’t tan in the sun.
 On darker skin, the patches may seem paler than the skin surrounding them.
 They often pop up around the chest, upper back and arms, or sometimes your tummy or neck.
 Sometimes, the patches are scaly and you might feel the need to scratch them.

 A clinician can determine whether changes to your skin are being caused by tinea versicolor infection.
 Fluconazole can destroy the yeast overgrowth, which should mean your symptoms bother you less as the infection clears.